An Essential Primer for Medical Device Makers Looking to Serve the Multi-Billion Dollar Global EHR Market with Cloud Connectivity.

 As athenahealth’s Gupta explains, “Cloud connectivity for these medical devices is critical as several medical devices tend to be not connected.
 It would be best for the industry and for patients if medical device companies would make their data extractable so that it can be integrated into different EHRs.”

-To deliver value, medical device makers must be able to address how their devices can address three key areas impacting EHR performance—in Part Two we closely examine these areas of opportunity for device manufacturers:
+To deliver value, medical device makers must be able to address how their devices can address three key areas impacting EHR performance—Later in this article we will closely examine these areas of opportunity for device manufacturers:

 - Data Management